DISTRIBUTION – Over 39,000 online retail outlets

 Let’s clarify the difference between a distributor, wholesale or retail distribution.

-Distribution is equal to a catalog listing.
-It is simply made available for purchase.
-Only Ingram Content Group can deliver the advantages of fully-integrated print, digital, wholesale and distribution services to the book industry through a single source.
-They have the ordering systems of 39,000 independent and chain bookstores, libraries, and online retailers worldwide, plus every major e-book retailer (including iBookstore, Kobo, Amazon Kindle, Barnes & Noble Nook, etc…).
-Accessing more than 195 countries, so your titles get true worldwide distribution.
+Ingram have the ordering systems of 39,000 independent and chain bookstores.
+Libraries and online retailers worldwide.
+Plus, every major e-book retailer (including iBookstore, Kobo, Amazon Kindle, Barnes & Noble Nook, etc.).
+In other words, accessing more than 195 countries, your title/s get true worldwide distribution.

 Wholesale Book Distribution